 A lot of you might never have tried out this particular method since you might not have needed to.
 So, here is a little information about the version history.
 Google Drive deletes the older versions of your documents.

 Yes, you heard it.
-After a period of 30 days or 100 versions, the file gets auto-deleted.
-This is why you can opt to go with the Keep Forever option for certain files so that this rule does not apply here.
+After 30 days or 100 versions, the file gets auto-deleted.
+This is why you can opt with the Keep Forever option for certain files so that this rule does not apply here.

 - Open Google Drive through this link.

-- Head over your file such as PDF, docs, Images, etc. and make a right-click.
+- Head over your files such as PDFs, docs, Images, etc., and make a right-click.

 - Tap on the three dots beside the version you wish to keep.